-Loosen the NEC NP300 projector lamp cover screw.
+Loosen the NEC NP600 projector lamp cover screw.

-Push and slide the NEC NP300 projector cover off.
+Push and slide the NEC NP600 projector cover off.

 Loosen the two screws holding the NEC NP07LP projector lamp in place.
 (The screws will not come out only loosen.)
 Remove the projector lamp by holding the indent and pulling up.

-NOTE: Your NEC NP07LP projector lamp should be properly recycled.
-These lamps contain mercury and can’t be placed into common garbage.
+NOTE: Your NEC NP07LP projector lamp should be properly recycled because they contain mercury.

 Push the top center on the projector lamp to secure it.
 Tighten the screw on the projector lamp.

-Re-attach the NEC NP300 lamp cover by sliding the cover until it snaps into place.
+Re-attach the NEC NP600 lamp cover by sliding the cover until it snaps into place.
 Tighten the screw on the lamp cover.

 Reset the lamp timer